low-code development guide for 2024

 Of course, we’re not trying to discourage you from using low-сode development tools.
 Especially since building applications with the use of low-code platforms is straightforward and fun.

-Define your goals and requirements
+Define goals and requirements

 Choose a low-code platform

-Draw workflows and business processes
+Design workflows and processes

 Test, deploy, and maintain